rlesiyon/rlesiyon/README.md

 # Raymond Lesiyon

-Master of Engineering in Computational Mathematics, Science, and Engineering Experienced in using Python and R for both data science projects and software engineering.
+- Master of Engineering in Computational Mathematics, Science, and Engineering
+- Experienced in using Python and R for both data science projects and software engineering.
-Proficient in Linear Algebra, Numerical Linear Algebra, Probability, and Statistics.
+- Proficient in Linear Algebra, Numerical Linear Algebra, Probability, and Statistics.
-Committed to writing efficient and clean code.
+- Committed to writing efficient and clean code.

+**Educational Background:**
+- Master of Engineering in Computational Mathematics Science and Engineering(CMSE), providing a robust foundation in advanced computational techniques.
+- Bachelor of Science in Biosystems Engineering with Concentration in Biomedical Engineering & Minor in CMSE

+**Technical Skills:**
+- Proficient in Python and R, utilized extensively in data science projects and software engineering tasks to analyze complex datasets and build predictive models.

+**Mathematical Expertise:**
+- Solid understanding of Linear Algebra, Numerical Linear Algebra, Probability, and Statistics, essential for developing sophisticated algorithms and data analysis tools.

+**Professional Aspiration:**
+- Passionate in bringing computational approaches to analyze biological data to advance healthcare practice.

 # Projects: